 Potatoes contain a group of sugar compounds called (Potato Galactan Polysaccharide (PGP)).
 The research found that Potato Galactan Polysaccharide (PGP) can inhibit stomach acid secretion (reference).

 The anti-acid effect of potatoes works similarly to some famous stomach ulcer drugs called (proton pump inhibitors or PPIs).
-The most famous drugs are Nexium (Esomeprazole) and Prilosec (Omeprazole).
+Nexium (Esomeprazole) and Prilosec (Omeprazole) are the most famous drugs.

 The PGP in potatoes inhibits an enzyme called H+, K+-ATPase.
 The inhibition of this enzyme will reduce the amount of acid secreted into your stomach and improve gastritis.

 However, The researcher isolated the substance (PGP), and the results were only experimental (done on rats with gastritis).
-Thus, we currently don’t know if potatoes retain these anti-acid effects when consumed by humans or not.
+Thus, we don’t know if potatoes retain these anti-acid effects when consumed by humans.